fusion-jena/ISTMINER/README.md

 # ISTMINER
-This project is used to keep information about the ISTMINER
+This project is used to keep information about the ISTMINER framework